Evolutionary grade

 A grade is a taxon united by a level of morphological or physiological complexity.
 The term was coined by British biologist Julian Huxley, to contrast with clade, a strictly phylogenetic unit.

+Phylogenetics

+The concept of evolutionary grades arises in the context of phylogenetics: the study of the evolutionary history and relationships among or within groups of organisms.
+These relationships are determined by phylogenetic inference methods that focus on observed heritable traits, such as DNA sequences, protein amino acid sequences, or morphology.
+The result of such an analysis is a phylogenetic tree—a diagram containing a hypothesis of relationships that reflects the evolutionary history of a group of organisms.

-Definition
+Definition of an evolutionary grade

-An evolutionary grade is a group of species united by morphological or physiological traits, that has given rise to another group that has major differences from the ancestral condition, and is thus not considered part of the ancestral group, while still having enough similarities that we can group them under the same clade.
-The ancestral group will not be phylogenetically complete (i.e. will not form a clade), so will represent a paraphyletic taxon.
+An evolutionary grade is a group of species united by morphological or physiological traits, that has given rise to another group that has major differences from the ancestral group's condition, and is thus not considered part of the ancestral group, while still having enough similarities that we can group them under the same clade.
+The ancestral group will not be phylogenetically complete (i.e. is not a clade), and so will represent a paraphyletic taxon.